syncpoint/odin-manual/content/en/02_Menueleiste/index.md

 If you confirm that ODIN should be updated, you don't have to do anything else but wait until ODIN closes the previous version and restarts with the current version.
-The current settings (project, layer, map section etc.) will be preserved after the restart.
+The current settings (project, layer, map section etc.) are preserved after the restart.